marble999/freshlygenerated/content/posts/Cast-Iron-Steak.md

 ![](https://static01.nyt.com/images/2014/05/12/multimedia/recipelab-steak/recipelab-steak-videoSixteenByNineJumbo1600-v2.jpg)

 *This actually predates the glam-grilled-pork-chop retro-soul of celebrity chef Jaleel White, but it is definitely making a comeback.
-You’ll still spot cast-iron tines on steakhouses and high-end Vietnamese restaurants, but now there are a variety of ways to use it: with sliced vegetables in a Southwestern salad; seared slices of beef, chicken, or shrimp, griddle-baked and adorned with smoky Thai chili glaze; and slices of steak that are braised in a rice wine and chicken stock until plump and tender, then served hot and lingering on a bed of fresh corn and baby peas.
-Here’s one version from Dan Loughery of Federalist Steakhouse, 150 E. 93rd St.*
+You'll still spot cast-iron tines on steakhouses and high-end Vietnamese restaurants, but now there are a variety of ways to use it: with sliced vegetables in a Southwestern salad; seared slices of beef, chicken, or shrimp, griddle-baked and adorned with smoky Thai chili glaze; and slices of steak that are braised in a rice wine and chicken stock until plump and tender, then served hot and lingering on a bed of fresh corn and baby peas.
+Here's one version from Dan Loughery of Federalist Steakhouse, 150 E. 93rd St.*
 ### Ingredients

 * 1 beef round steak, about 6 to 7 ounces per side, 8 to 10 inches long